ibouchama/cloud-comp-arch-project-team/README.md

 ```

 # Part2a
-Do the same thing as above until (included)
+Do the same thing as above up to (included)
 ```
 kubectl get nodes -o wide
 ```